Know what you're buying before you sign.

 Vendor Validation

 Cut through the demo theater.
 Shield evaluates whether a vendor's technology actually does what they claim.
+Use Shield alongside our guide on how to choose an AI implementation partner for complete vendor due diligence.

 Who It's For